OberaiGroup/getting_started/vim_crash_course.md

 # Vim Crash Course
-_An ambiguous and incomplete list of useful vim features_
+_An ambiguous and incomplete list of neat Vim features_

-Below are comments on useful vim tools and features.
+Below are comments on useful Vim tools and features.
 It is assumed that the user is in `Normal Mode` when issuing all below commands.
 The ___most___ important command to know is `:help`